canarytail/standard/README.md

 ## Warrant Canaries
 ### Introduction

-The objective of this document is to present the case for standardized criteria in warrant canaries as a means of simplifying the process of creating, distributing, monitoring, and administrating *​warrant canaries* and *seppuku pledges*.
+The objective of this document is to present the case for standardized criteria in warrant canaries as a means of simplifying the process of creating, distributing, monitoring, and administrating *​warrant canaries*.

 Warrant canaries introduce several issues as have been witnessed from organizations that employed or maintained them improperly.
-We seek to resolve those issues through a proper standardized model of generation, administration, and distribution, with variance allowed only inside the boundaries of a defined protocol.
+This standard seeks to resolve those issues through a proper standardized model of generation, administration, and distribution, with variance allowed only inside the boundaries of a defined protocol.
 Those issues are:

 * Confusion attributed to non-standardized language
 * Loss of access leading to misinterpretation
 * Imperfect generation, maintenance, and distribution methods frustrating the overall maintenance process
 * Inability to automate the monitoring and reasonable interpretation of canary health
-* Centralized distribution allowing a single point of failure for accessibility
+* Reliance on centralized generation and maintenance (single point of failure)
-* Centralized generation and maintenance allowing a single point of failure for compromise
+* Reliance on centralized distribution (single point of failure)

 ---

 ### Scalability
-Thanks in no small part due to the valiant efforts of CanaryWatch (Calyx, EFF, Freedom of the Press Foundation, NYU Law, and the Berkman Center), adoption of warrant canaries — at least in the beginning — had proven to be explosive, gaining much traction on the internet as a viable means to combat unconstitutional and unethical intervention from governments through the use of NSLs, gag orders, and their international equivalents.
+Thanks in no small part due to the valiant efforts of CanaryWatch (Calyx, EFF, Freedom of the Press Foundation, NYU Law, and the Berkman Center), adoption of warrant canaries — at least in the beginning — was explosive, gaining much traction on the internet as a viable means to combat unconstitutional and unethical intervention from governments through the use of NSLs, gag orders, and their international equivalents.

 ![Search frequency for the term “Warrant canary” since 2007](https://github.com/canarywatch/standard/blob/master/interest-over-time.png?raw=true "Search frequency for the term “Warrant canary” since 2007")

  ¹ ​ _Search frequency for the term “Warrant canary” since 2007_

-While adoption has continued to increase over time, the inability to automate verification and maintenance of those canaries has proven too troublesome for the involved parties to continue their involvement, and without a standardized framework and language for the canaries themselves, not only has it made automation impossible, but misinterpretation is common.
+While adoption had continued to increase over time, the inability to automate verification and maintenance of those canaries has proven too troublesome for many parties to continue employing them, and without a standardized framework and language for the canaries themselves, not only has it made automation impossible, but misinterpretation is frequently common.
 Upon discontinuation of the original CanaryWatch project, the Electronic Frontier Foundation was quoted as saying [*"the fact that canaries are non-standard makes it difficult to automatically monitor them for changes or takedowns"*](https://www.eff.org/deeplinks/2016/05/canary-watch-one-year-later).

 ---

 ### Standardizing the language

 To resolve these issues, we propose a standardization of the very language of the canaries themselves.
 By standardizing the elements of these warrant canary statements through codification, one can construct a human and machine readable warrant canary that can be programmatically verified.
-To consider what language should be standardized, we need to first ask what purpose the canary is intended to serve, and under what conditions should it be considered to have failed.
+To consider what language should be standardized, we need to first define the purpose of the canary and under what conditions it is considered failed.

 In general, canaries are designed to fail when: